 Interaction graphs can describe a large variety of interaction techniques.
-We have found the following set of criteria both easy to apply and useful to compare the techniques qualitatively:
+By comparing these graphs, we have identified the following set of criteria.
+We have found these criteria both easy to apply and useful to compare the techniques qualitatively:

-Order and Parallelism

-An interaction technique imposes a sequential and/or parallel organisation of its constituent actions, visualised by the shape of the interaction graph and the use of the parallel construct.
-For example, the interaction graphs for toolglasses and fixed palettes (Figures 1 and 2) show that a toolglass is highly parallel while a palette is highly sequential.
+- Order and Parallelism: An interaction technique imposes a sequential and/or parallel organization of its constituent actions, visualized by the structure of the interaction graph and the use of the parallel construct.
+For example, the interaction graphs on Figures 1 & 2 show that a toolglass is highly parallel while a palette is highly sequential. - Persistence: Interaction techniques may have side effects such as setting attributes of tool objects.
+These side effects may affect how the interaction technique is used the next time, as described by the shortcut-conditions in the interaction graphs.

-Persistence

-Interaction techniques may have side effects such as setting attributes of tool objects.
-These side effects may affect how the interaction technique is used the next time, as described by the pre-conditions in the interaction graphs.
 For example, the tool selected when using a traditional palette is persistent, so, for example, creating two rectangles in a row only requires selecting the rectangle tool once.
-Toolglasses on the other hand, do not have such persistence.
+Toolglasses do not have such persistence.